het-tanis/prolug-labs/Ansible-Labs/15-Ansible-Galaxy-and-Roles/step1/text.md

     - update
 ```

-You also have to create that file correctly with the tasks.
+You also have to create that file correctly within the tasks.

 ```plain
 vi /root/playbooks/roles/update/tasks/update.yaml